 Post traumatic stress is experienced in varying degrees and its symptoms are also varied from seemingly constant mild anxiety to acute anxiety and hyper vigilance, where the nervous system is running on overdrive.

 Trauma can be defined as any experience that a child or adult finds far too overwhelming or unbearable, and common to the survival of traumatic events is to dissociate from the felt sense of the body during the trauma.
-This often happens by becoming numb as a natural survival response to shock.
-Then, in order to continue the psychological survival of the trauma, one may repress, deny or dissociate from the feelings associated with the specific trauma, including what it took to survive the trauma, and any other underlying feelings triggered by the trauma.
+This often happens by becoming numb as a natural response to shock.
+Then, in order to continue the psychological survival of the trauma, one may repress, deny or dissociate from feelings associated with the trauma, including what it took to survive, and any other underlying feelings that were triggered by the trauma or its aftermath.
 This is why PTSD can sometimes be quite complex.

-It thus seems to become unsafe to live in one’s own skin for fear of re-experiencing unconscious feelings and emotional reactions associated with the trauma.
+It thus becomes unsafe to live in one’s own skin for fear of re-experiencing unconscious feelings and emotional reactions associated with the trauma.
 The psyche may try to bring partial relief via dreams, nightmares, or flashbacks.
 As uncomfortable as this may be, it is a healthy sign.

 Self soothing is the key, and then if feelings or memories need to arise for release, it will feel safer to allow this to happen.
 Psychotherapies that gently help those suffering from trauma to feel safer in their body will be very helpful.
 If you think you may be suffering from trauma and related symptoms and are looking for help, please call 020 8780 9449 or use the contact form.